-development scheme means the development scheme for the SBICSDA environmental value see the Environmental Protection Act 1994, section 9 extension request see section 8.6(3)
+development scheme means the development scheme for the SBICSDA environmental impact statement (EIS) means a statement or study that investigates and assesses environmental impact and includes an EIS required under section 26 of the SDPWOA environmental value has the meaning given by the EP Act environmentally relevant activity see the EP Act extension request see section 8.7(3)

+EP Act means the Environmental Protection Act 1994

-EIS means a statement or study that investigates and assesses environmental impact and includes an EIS required under section 26 of the SDPWOA material change of use, of premises:
+material change of use, of premises:

-- (a) means: - (i) the start of a new use of the premises; or - (ii) the re-establishment on the premises of a use that has been abandoned;or - (iii) a material increase in the intensity or scale of the use of the premises; - (b) does not include an environmentally relevant activity under the Environmental Protection Act 1994.
+- (a) means- - (i) the start of a new use of the premises; or - (ii) the re-establishment on the premises of a use that has been abandoned; or - (iii) a material increase in the intensity or scale of the use of the premises. - (b) includes- - (i) the start of a new environmentally relevant activity on the premises; or - (ii) the re-establishment on the premises of an environmentally relevant activity that has been abandoned; or - (iii) a material increase in the intensity or scale of an environmentally relevant activity on the premises.

-minor change for an application, means a change that, in the Coordinator-General's opinion:
+minor change to an application, means a change that, in the Coordinator-General's opinion:

-- (a) is not inconsistent with a recommendation in a referral agency submission for the application, unless the change is agreed to in writing by the referral agency; and - (b) is not inconsistent with the development scheme; and - (c) does not result in a substantially different development; and - (d) would not, if the notification stage applied to the change, cause a person to make a submission objecting to the change.
+- is not inconsistent with a recommendation in a referral agency submission for the application, unless the change is agreed to in writing by the referral agency; and - (b) is not inconsistent with the development scheme; and - (c) does not result in a substantially different development; and - (d) would not, if the notification stage applied to the change, cause a person to make a submission objecting to the change.

-minor change for an approval, means a change that, in the Coordinator-General's opinion:
+minor change to an approval, means a change that, in the Coordinator-General's opinion:

-- is not inconsistent with a recommendation in a referral agency submission for the application to which the approval relates, unless the change is agreed to in writing by the referral agency; and - (b) is not inconsistent with the development scheme; and - (c) does not result in a substantially different development; and - (d) would not, in the opinion of the Coordinator-General, if an application for the approval was remade including the change, cause a person to make a submission objecting to the proposal.
+- (a) is not inconsistent with a recommendation in a referral agency submission for the application to which the approval relates, unless the change is agreed to in writing by the referral agency; and - (b) is not inconsistent with the development scheme; and - (c) does not result in a substantially different development; and - (d) would not, in the opinion of the Coordinator-General, if an application for the approval was remade including the change, cause a person to make a submission objecting to the proposal.